 It is a bad storm I know, we get them pretty much every winter.
 I miss the days the weather meant either sunny or cloudy, rainy or snowy.
 Now snow storms are called Nemo and terms like weather bomb are spewed dramatically out of the mouths of the 'not quite good looking enough' to vocalize the actual news.
 By the way, if your in the North East.... it's snowing!

 With all that talk of snow, it felt a good time to take a visual trip back to something more summer like!
-Last Autumn, I featured images of model Alex Bustamante from Sunset Meadow.
-The book, images shot Late last Summer in the Catskill Mountains of New York by Wesley from New Manhattan Studios.
+Last Autumn, I featured images of Alex from Sunset Meadow.
+The book and images were shot Late last Summer in the Catskill Mountains of New York by Wesley from New Manhattan Studios.